 What factors affect LinkedIn advertising costs?

-However, it’s no secret that LinkedIn can be more expensive than other platforms when it comes to advertising.
+However, it’s no secret that LinkedIn can be more expensive than other social media platforms when it comes to advertising.
 For B2B marketers, the higher price tends to be worth it, as LinkedIn has a more refined user base of professional people in decision-making positions within their organisations.

 • Cost per click: £4.45